tyler-johnson/autorelease/packages/autorelease-task-verify-branch/README.md

 This task adds the following configuration to the `.autoreleaserc`.

 - `branch` - A git branch name or array of branch names.
-This task will ensure the current git branch is among those listed.

 ### Context